rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 ## :octicons-rocket-24: 8.
 Next Steps

-- **Create custom dashboards in Grafana**: Explore the metrics to create specific visualizations for your needs.
+- **Create Custom Dashboards in Grafana**: Explore the metrics to create specific visualizations for your needs.
-- **Add Data Sources to Telegraf**: Expand usage by configuring Telegraf to collect metrics from other sources of interest in the lab.
+- **Add Data Sources to Telegraf**: Expand usage by configuring Telegraf to collect metrics from other sources of interest in the laboratory.

-For more information about Telegraf, consult the [official Telegraf documentation](https://github.com/influxdata/telegraf).
+For more information about Telegraf, see the [official Telegraf documentation](https://github.com/influxdata/telegraf).